Aniseharandi/sudoku/README.md

 The algorithm used to solve the puzzle: I started from the topleft box, searching for a grid that has only one possibility, then moved to the next box and did the same, till the last box.
 I repeated this action a few times to ensure all the grids would fill.

 ## How to use this repo
+The main.py contains the code to solve the puzzle.
+The cnn9k.h5 is the saved model used in the code to predict the initial numbers on the board, and simple_sudoku.png is an example picture of sudoku puzzle using for test of the model.

   Input: a sudoku puzzle image (the image should not have title or written texts on or around the puzzle).
 output: a completed sudoku puzzle image.

 ![git](https://user-images.githubusercontent.com/103570811/179358848-96765be3-0b94-4f75-8e8c-cc6a8a29eb0c.png)